JesperDramsch/ml.recipes/README.md

 - [Ablation Studies](#ablation-studies)
 - [Conclusion](#conclusion)

+## Front Matter
+This is a tutorial for [Euroscipy 2022](https://www.euroscipy.org/2022/), the official [schedule and announcement are here](https://pretalx.com/euroscipy-2022/talk/E7Z3VY/).

+This tutorial is available here: https://github.com/JesperDramsch/euroscipy-2022-ml-for-science-reproducibility-tutorial

+This proposal has received funding through the [2022 fellowship of the Software Sustainability Institute](https://www.software.ac.uk/).

 ## Abstract

 Every scientific conference has seen a massive uptick in applications that use some type of machine learning.
 Whether it’s a linear regression using scikit-learn, a transformer from Hugging Face, or a custom convolutional neural network in Jax, the breadth of applications is as vast as the quality of contributions.